 You’re a mom!
 You have a new baby!
 So why do you feel so blue?
 Because you’re human.
 “It’s normal for new moms to experience some sadness, tears and irritability during the first few days and weeks after giving birth,” Schwarz says.
 In fact, by some estimates, 80 percent of mothers experience postpartum “blues” for up to two weeks after delivery.
 Is it any wonder?
 Your hormones are dipping and surging, you’re exhausted, and motherhood may be a bigger adjustment than you expected.

+What you can do It can’t be said enough: You need sleep.
+Try to nap when the baby does, once a day at a minimum.
+If you’re breastfeeding, consider sleeping with the baby; doing so will leave you less sleep-deprived since you’ll get back to sleep faster after feedings.
 To keep from feeling overwhelmed, accept all offers of help—and don’t be shy about asking for it, either.
 Make every effort to devote a little time to yourself each day; just taking a 15-minute walk may give you the recharge you need.

 If you feel depressed, if your mood swings last longer than about two weeks, or if you have feelings of intense guilt or anxiety, call your doctor immediately.
 True postpartum depression is relatively rare—occurring in about 10 percent of new mothers—but if you’re suffering from it, you’ll need treatment.
 This may include care by a psychiatrist and the temporary use of anti-depressants.